 Michael Mosier Defeat DIPG Foundation and The ChadTough Foundation share a common mission: to find a cure for DIPG.
 In 2017, we decided that we can best achieve this objective by working together to fund the most promising DIPG research.
-In the initial year of our grant program, we made grants of more than $1 million to six researchers.
+In the first two years of our grant program, we made grants of more than $3.3 million to 13 researchers.
 You can read more about those grants here.

 We are committed to building the most comprehensive grant program for funding DIPG research.
 To achieve this goal, we are now offering three types of grants:

 1. Fellowship: designed to encourage outstanding scientists to choose a career involving DIPG research.